 Extensive research shows that berries … including blueberries … are valuable in lowering the risks of many kinds of cancer.

-In various studies, berries have been found to help prevent or manage some of these cancers … and without any negative side effects:
+Various studies have shown how berries help prevent or manage some of these cancers … and without any negative side effects:

 - Gastrointestinal tract cancers … like colon cancer

 - Esophageal cancer

 - Prostate cancer

 Berries can help manage many factors that can help tumors grow, including:

 - Oxidative stress

 - Obesity or metabolic syndrome (shown to increase the probability of cancer)